ukayani/restify-router/README.md

 router.add(path, router);
 ```

-- path - a string path beginning with a forward slash (/)
+- path - a string or regexp path beginning with a forward slash (/)
     - All routes defined in the provided router will be prefixed with this path during registration
 - router - the router instance to nest